FENLON TO THE RESCUE

 Across generations and disciplines, many women feel the same: this language shift wasn’t debated.
 It wasn’t voted on.
 Change was implemented (passive voice) in an attempt to welcome a group whom settler society ostracized.

-May one remind Euro-Asia-centric people of another long-past history: North American Indigenes accepted personal genders in their cultures without erasing an entire sex to accommodate diversity.
-Haudenosaunee stories about two-spirited individuals co-existed with creation stories about Sky Woman.
+May one remind Euro-Asia-centric people of another long-past history: North American Indigenes accepted personal "genders" in their cultures without erasing an entire sex to accommodate gender diversity.
+Haudenosaunee stories about two-spirited and cross-spirited individuals co-existed with many wonderful creation stories about Sky Woman.

 But someone has to say it.
 “Pregnant people” is nonsense.
 Pregnant people occupies the first page of a very old script.
-And it ends—just like it always does—with the cultural erasure of women's control over their bodies.
+And it ends—just like it always does—with the cultural erasure of women's control over their biology and their bodies.

 Language Manners are not always Progressive